 [Note: According to the Washington Times, the Rev. reached out to a couple he heard was planning to abort; they hadn't considered adoption before and his offer was unsolicited.
 So the Facebook message isn't exactly truthful.]

 There is nothing in the Washington Times article contradicting the implication that the parents went to the priest for advice and/or solace.
 Many parents dealing with a prenatal diagnosis do so, whether they choose to terminate or carry to term.
 Maybe “reached out” means ‘the priest heard about the couple’s plans from his secretary and contacted the couple,” OR, more likely, it means, ‘The devastated mother/parents went to their priest in their hour of need, and told him that they were considering abortion.
 The priest *reached out* to them and offered to find an adoptive home.’
-The Washington Post story does NOT clearly indicate that this offer was “unsolicited.”
 I suppose that the “truth” behind that part of that situation depends on how one interprets the phrase “reached out.”
-IRREGARDLESS, Ableism is Ableism is Ableism.
+IRREGARDLESS, Ableism is Ableism.
 No disability advocate I know, most of whom are pro choice, would ever be “ok” with the tone of this article, because most people in our movement see the decision to birth or adopt a disabled child as something more than a “Christian reality TV series.”
-And, again, the author’s protestations of concern for disabled children who are alive are hollow unless she herself is doing more than what the church, or the most active parts of the disability rights movement, do for people with disabilities.
+Furthermore, the author’s protestations of concern for disabled children are hollow unless she herself is doing more than what the church, or the most active parts of the disability rights movement, do for people with disabilities.
 Has she participated in ADAPT protests in support of the Community Choice Act?
 Is she overseeing the educational needs of disabled children in foster care?
 Has she adopted any children with special needs?
-Does she give a crap about any of those things beyond using them as a cudgel with which to bash others?
+Does she give a crap about any of those things beyond using them as an ideological cudgel?
 Again, I repeat my question: How many mistreated children with Down Syndome, for whom you profess to be concerned, have you adopted, Katie Baker??